zhangtreefish/blog_bottle_mongo/README.md

 #blog_bottle_mongo
-This is a blog application project from MongoUniversity using MongoDB3.4, Python 2.7 and Bottle, the one-file Python microframework.
+This is a blog application project from MongoUniversity using MongoDB3.4, Python 2.7 and Bottle 0.12.13, the one-file micro web-framework for Python.

 Install [MongoDB](https://www.mongodb.com/download-center#community);